Skip to main content

 Outcome: A shared spreadsheet stays current automatically.
 When something happens — an email arrives, a form is submitted, a CRM record changes — a new row appears in your Sheet.
 No manual copying, no batch imports.
 This is the most common Google Sheets pattern in Duvo.
 Logging into Sheets from any trigger gives your team a single place to track what is happening across systems.

-Before building the assignment, set up the spreadsheet you want to log into:
+Before building the agent, set up the spreadsheet you want to log into:

 1. Create a new Google Sheet (or use an existing one)